1. Why do you ask for so much personal documentation to certify my company as women-owned?

 2. How long does the certification take?

 The certification process takes six to eight weeks once a complete certification application is submitted.
 If new documents are required, it may take additional time to complete the certification process.
-NAWRB Women-Owned Business Certification will be awarded on the second Monday of each month.
+NAWRB Women-Owned Business and Minority Women-Owned Business Certification will be awarded on the second Wednesday of each month.
 This may extend your certification process depending on when you certification package is deemed complete.

 3. Who accepts your certification?